 You can also use natural daylight indoors.
 For best results, place the model near a window with the model slightly facing the light.
 The shadows on the model's sides facing away from the light can add depth and a touch of drama to the image.
 If the shadows are too dark, try using a reflector to reflect some of the window light back onto these shaded areas.

 Use a flattering focal length

-The focal length has a big impact on your pictures.
-Depending on the focal length used, a certain amount of image distortion will arise, which can make your portrait photography a real eye-catcher.
-Caution - used incorrectly it can also lead to a poor result.
+The focal length has a big impact on your images.
+Depending on the focal length used, there will be a certain amount of image distortion that can turn your portrait photography into a real eye-catcher.
+Caution - used incorrectly, it can also lead to a bad result.

 Find out what focal lengths your lens offers.
-The focal lengths are given in millimeters, e.g. B. 18 mm, 55 mm, 90 mm etc. If you are using a fixed or primary lens, there is only one focal length.
-A zoom covers a range of focal lengths, e.g. B. 45 mm to 90 mm.
+The focal lengths are given in millimeters, e.g. 18mm, 55mm, 90mm etc. If you are using a fixed or primary lens there is only one focal length.
+A zoom covers a range of focal lengths, e.g. B. 45mm to 90mm.

 With a focal length of 50 mm you get a very realistic representation of your subject, as this focal length does not cause any distortion of the face.

 If you take pictures with a focal length of less than 50 mm, you will notice some facial distortion.
 For example, the size of your model's forehead, nose, and closest cheek will appear enlarged, while other features such as ears, chin, and hair may appear smaller.